DemLoVi/Hyprland_dots/Docs/01_installing_arch_linux_with_hyprland_english.md

 In the menu you need to give permission to install `dotfiles`, update bases, install `BASE_PACKAGES`.
 The rest of the options are up to you.
 This division of options allows you to perform only the necessary action, for example, just replace `dotfiles` or install current `DEV_PACKAGES` packages.

-If you have done everything correctly, you will get a ready BSPWM shell after launching.
+If you have done everything correctly, you will get a ready Hyprland shell after launching.
 ```bash
 Hyprland
 ```